run-x/opta-docs/content/en/Overview/_index.md

 - industry standard setup

 ## Opta is open source
-Opta is open source, enabling you to customize as needed.
+Opta is open source, which enables you to customize as needed.
 Fork our standard stack and create your own solution.
 Check out the [Opta GitHub repository](https://github.com/run-x/opta-docs).

 ## Terraform integration
-Using proven technology, manage standard Terraform resources in the Opta configuration file.
+Using proven real-world technology, manage standard Terraform resources in the Opta configuration file.
 - network
 - security groups
 - virtual servers